Jack Harris (broadcaster): Career

-He has published a book of humorous essays titled Jack Harris Unwrapped, served as Alcalde of Ybor City (Honorary mayor) for 6 year and previously provided voice-over announcements at Tampa International Airport.
-Jack and his radio team first suggested the idea of naming the Cross-town Expressway after Lee Roy Selmon, sponsored the contest to come up with the name for the Buccaneers and the arena name for the USF Sun Dome.
+He has published a book of humorous essays titled Jack Harris Unwrapped, served as Alcalde of Ybor City (Honorary mayor) for 6 years, and previously provided voice-over announcements at Tampa International Airport.
+Jack and his radio team first suggested naming the Cross-town Expressway after Lee Roy Selmon and sponsored a contest to come up with the name for the Buccaneers and the arena name for the USF Sun Dome.
 Harris' sports broadcasting has included radio play-by-play for the original broadcast team of the NFL's expansion Tampa Bay Buccaneers, the South Florida Bulls college basketball, the Tampa Bay Rowdies NASL soccer team, the Tampa Bay Bandits USFL football team, the Tampa Bay Storm Arena Football League team, and the annual Outback Bowl; in addition to pre-game and half-time shows for the Buccaneers and promotions with the Tampa Bay Lightning of the NHL.

 Harris was honored as Tampa Bay Ambassador of the Year Award for outstanding contributions to the Tourism Industry in Hillsborough County, participated in the Federal Bureau of Investigation Tampa Field Office FBI Citizens' Academy and was guest speaker at United States Citizenship ceremony inspiring new citizens.
 In 2017 Harris received the FBI Director's Community Leadership Award in Washington DC for his commitment to safety and security in Tampa Bay.
 Jack was awarded the VET 2 VET RECONNECT Lifetime Advocate Award.
 The Honorable Gus Bilirakis in the House of Representatives stated: "While Mr. Harris is known as the voice of Tampa Bay over decades of hosting WFLA Radio's AM Tampa Bay show, he is also a Vietnam Veteran dedicated to this country, his community, and his fellow Veterans.
 He uses his public personality for good: advocating for Veterans and Military causes, and giving much of his time to volunteering and charity work."
 Jack established a Media scholarship at the University of South Florida for students interested in going into broadcasting by donating proceeds from speaking events and was named Talk Radio's Major Market Hometown Hero.
 Harris is now working with the Florida Legislature to change the state bird from a Northern Mockingbird to a sea bird, allowing school children to work with the State Supervisor of Elections so they can vote on the sea bird they wish to represent the state.

 As of 2020, he hosts AM Tampa Bay on WFLA in Tampa as well as offering his voice to various charity events around the Bay area.
 He is an inductee of the Tampa Bay Sports Hall of Fame.